Smalow85/obsidian-java_knowledge_base/SOLID.md

 ## Single Responsibility

-This principle states that **a class should only have one responsibility.
+This [[Object-oriented programming]] principle states that **a class should only have one responsibility.
 Furthermore, it should only have one reason to change.**

 1. **Testing** – A class with one responsibility will have far fewer test cases.
 2. **Lower coupling** – Less functionality in a single class will have fewer dependencies.